mia-platform/documentation/docs/runtime_suite/microservice-gateway/overview.md

 Pre and Post Hooks are reusable and convenient tools that can be used with the console, but in which situation is appropriate to use them?

-* When I want to change the behaviour of core components or the logic of frontend and backend components on which I cannot make changes;
+* When I want to change the behavior of core components or the logic of frontend and backend components on which I cannot make changes;
 * if, due to the convenience of having the functionality available through console, I want to reuse simply and quickly the same logic for more routes;
 * when, in order to make the CMS work with filter logics, ACL has to be attached to different objects;
 * if I want to send notifications in small and limited projects.